gonzashan/Repte3_APIs/README.md

 # Using Postman

-Signup Action: Go to Import -> Paste raw text and paste the text below.
+Signup Post Action: Go to Import -> Paste raw text and paste the text below, then click on Import and press Post.

       curl --location --request POST 'http://localhost:3001/signup' \
     --header 'Content-Type: application/json' \